 Get the overview with this visual presentation

 - Norway participates in a number of EU programmes through provisions in the EEA Agreement or on the basis of bilateral agreements with the EU.
-The largest are the Horizon 2020 and, Erasmus+, Galileo and Copernicus.
-Norway contributes to the budget of the programmes it participates in, and on equal footing with EU member states.
+The largest are Horizon 2020, Horizon Europe, Erasmus+, Galileo and Copernicus.
+Norway contributes to the budget of the programmes it participates in, on equal footing with EU member states.
 For the period 2014-2020, Norway’s average annual commitment is 447 million euros.

 - Norway’s cooperation with the EU in the field of justice and home affairs, including participation in the Schengen cooperation and agreements on cooperation in various areas, also entails some financial contributions.
 The annual contribution in 2015 was almost 6 million euro.